The care of transgender patients by GPs

 Change of pronouns

 Requests to change pronouns and gender-markers on communications should be respected.
-Written medical correspondence should be discreet, including the appearance of the patient’s name in the address window, and should not assume that others in the household are aware of the individual’s gender circumstances.
+Written medical correspondence should be discreet, including the appearance of the patient’s name in the address window, and the practice should not assume that others in the household are aware of the individual’s gender circumstances.

 It is advisable to have an early discussion with the patient about their preferences, for example, as part of a consultation, so that this can be managed appropriately.

-Patients also have the right to request a change of gender, a move that would require the creation of a new medical record with a new NHS or CHI number.
+Patients also have the right to request a change of gender, a move that may require the creation of a new medical record with a new NHS or CHI number.
 The patient does not require, or need to present, a Gender Recognition Certificate or updated birth certificate for this change to be made.
 If a patient wishes to make a legal change to their gender, a Gender Recognition Certificate would be required.

 Medical Record Management

-In our experience, most patients agree to previous notes being transferred to their new notes provided their record ‘administratively’ reflects their new personal information.
+Patients may agree to previous notes being transferred to their new notes provided their record ‘administratively’ reflects their new personal information.

-Finally, the patient should be made aware that, if they register at another practice, these restrictions will no longer apply and the patient would be advised to discuss reinstating them with the new GP.
+Finally, the patient should be made aware that if they register at another practice these restrictions will no longer apply and the patient would be advised to discuss reinstating them with the new GP.

 Note-taking and referral